oscaem/ARIS-Unreal-GPT/README.md

 **Immersive Environments**: Unreal Engine 5-powered Nanite & Lumen Environments.
 Experience stunning visuals and atmospheric sound design that transport you to a rich and detailed game world.

 This is more of a tech-demo than a complete game that was created for university.
 However it should offer a glimpse into the capabilities of AI-driven storytelling and some future aspects of the gaming and entertainment industry.
 It was developed to be a more intricate demo of the technology, than usually seen in current Tech-demos and Trailers.

-Try it out for yourself!
+Download the latest release and try it out for yourself!

 Upcoming